 Small business owners are often turned away by lenders when they have poor credit.
 That’s because a bad credit score implies you have not managed your finances properly in the past.
+This also applies to young entrepreneurs looking for new business loans.

-Small Business Loans with Bad Credit
+Where to Get Small Business Loans with Bad Credit

 The best thing about Kabbage is that it does not require a minimum credit score to qualify.
 It does, however, check your credit history.
 If you are looking for some short-term working capital, Kabbage is worth trying.
 You can borrow from its line of credit and repay on an as-needed basis.